Komposten/TetraColourSpace/README.md

 * [Komposten's Utilities](https://github.com/Komposten/Utilities)

 ### XML-file format
-The basic format is outlined below.
+TetraColourSpace loads graphs from XML-files.
+The basic format for these files is outlined below.
 Point positions are given as `theta, phi, magnitude`.
 More details can be found in [XML_FORMAT.md](XML-FORMAT.md).
 ```xml
 <?xml version="1.0"?>
 <data>